What is the current status of this program?

 How can I access the money?

-Depending on your project, you will receive 30-70% of the cost of the equipment as a tax credit.
+Depending on your project, you will receive 30-70% of the cost of the project as a tax credit.
 The credits and bonus credits are:

 The 10% or 20% low-income credits are not guaranteed, because quantity is limited to 1.8 gigawatts per year through 2033.
 Therefore, unlike all the other credits, you must apply for them before putting the project in service.
 After being approved, you have 4 years to install the project.